Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

 Suppose the image $\bar{I}$ has $L$ intensity levels in each RGB channel.
 Denote $i$ as a specific intensity level $(i.e. ~ 0 \leq i \leq L-1)$.
 Let $C$ be a color channel of the image $(i.e. ~ C \in \lbrace R,G,B \rbrace)$, and let $h_{i}^{C}$ denote the image histogram for channel $C$, in other words, the number of pixels which correspond to its $i$-th intensity level.

 Define $p_{i}^{C} \triangleq \frac{h_{i}^{C}}{N}$, where $N$ represents the total number of pixels in the image $\bar{I}$.
 Then we have

 Suppose that we want to compress the color space of the image $\bar{I}$ to $l$ intensity levels.
-Equivalently, $\bar{I}$ is to be segmented into $l$ regions $D_{1}^{C},\cdots,D_{l}^{C}$ by the ordered threshold levels $ x_{j}^{C}, j = 1,\cdots,l-1$.
-We define the best segmentation criterion to be maximizing the inter-region intensity-mean variance.
+Equivalently, $\bar{I}$ is to be segmented into $l$ classes $D_{1}^{C},\cdots,D_{l}^{C}$ by the ordered threshold levels $ x_{j}^{C}, j = 1,\cdots,l-1$.
+We define the best segmentation criterion to be maximizing the inter-class intensity-mean variance.
 More explicitly, we define the cost